dhruvdroid/OTT-Sample/README.md

 **Know Issues**
 1. Loading indicator via Movie Result Sealed classes
 2. Error handling for no network and empty list while filtering
-3. Instead of giving the fixed coloumn (3 - portrait / 7 - landscape) for the Grid Layout.
-I have opted for the width based deciding of the coloumn

 **Improvements**
 1. Using of the navigation component, didn't used it as there was not much of the navigation inside